Healthcare system

 How does healthcare work in the Netherlands?

-The Netherlands has a first-rate healthcare system (gezondheidszorg) that offers broad universal medical coverage for all residents.
-It consists of a wide range of public and private healthcare providers.
+The Netherlands has a first-rate healthcare system (gezondheidszorg) that offers universal medical coverage for all residents.
+The system consists of public regulation and private providers.

-Public health is accessible through mandatory health insurance (ziektekostenverzekering) from a number of for-profit insurers (zorgverzekeraars).
+Public health is accessible through mandatory private health insurance (ziektekostenverzekering) from a number of for-profit insurers (zorgverzekeraars).
 These same companies also offer additional top-up insurance that allows you to visit secondary and private healthcare services.
+You can read more about Dutch health insurance in our dedicated article.

-Every year, the government reevaluates the essential care package to determine what will be covered by public health insurance and what is not.
+Every year, the government reevaluates the essential care package to determine what will be covered by basic health insurance and what is not.

 Birds-eye view of emergency services, police, fire brigade and ambulance at the scene of a traffic accident with a tram and a car in Amsterdam, the Netherlands.